Iamben0/carpark-webapp/README.md

 # About

-Get the latest carpark availability in Singapore - Data is retrieved every minute - API source from https://data.gov.sg/dataset/carpark-availability?resource_id=4f4a57d1-e904-4326-b83e-dae99358edf9
+Get the latest carpark availability in Singapore

+- Data is retrieved every minute

 You will get a table with the Carpark No, Lot Type, Total Lots, and Lots Aavailable